Taylor Swift’s Eras: Her Artistic Evolution

 This era is characterized by fairytale imagery, ball gowns, theatrical performances, and was, as Taylor said, “so vibrantly aglow with the last light of the setting sun of my childhood”.

-On the Eras Tour, Taylor performs Enchanted from the Speak Now era in a pastel ball gown, and previously used to include Long Live.
+On the Eras Tour, Taylor performed Enchanted from the Speak Now era in a pastel ball gown, and previously used to include Long Live.

 4. Red Era